Enlightenment/efl/README.md

 ### Wayland support

 You may also want wayland support when on Linux.
-This enables support for EFL to trget wayland support for client applications.
+This enables support for EFL to target wayland support for client applications.
 To do this
 supply:
 ``` sh
 -Dwl=true